Battle of Gaines’ Mill Quick Facts

 Lee Moves Against Porter

 Still hoping to crush Porter’s army before it could cross the Chickahominy, Lee continued his assault on June 27.
-His plan was similar to the one that failed the day before, sending two divisions commanded by A. P. Hill and James Longstreet against the Yankee center, while Stonewall Jackson and D.H.
-Hill tried to flank Porter on the right and then to hit the Northerner from the rear.
+His plan was similar to the one that failed the day before, sending two divisions commanded by A. P. Hill and James Longstreet against the Union center, while Stonewall Jackson and D.H.
+Hill tried to flank Porter on the right and then hit the Northerner from the rear.

 Costly Confederate Attack

 The action got underway early in the morning when A. P. Hill’s division moved across Beaver Dam Creek with little resistance.
 Expecting to be pursuing an army in retreat, Hill instead encountered Porter’s stout new line.
 Jackson, meanwhile, had taken a wrong turn and for the second time in two days was late to the battlefield.
-Like the day before, Hill waited until 2:30 and then launched a futile attack against the Yankee center that lasted two hours and produced two thousand casualties.
+Like the day before, Hill waited until 2:30 and then launched a futile attack against the Union center that lasted two hours and produced two thousand casualties.

 At approximately 3:30 p.m.
 Major General Richard Ewell’s division was the first of Jackson’s command to approach the Union lines.
-Lee ordered Ewell to attack immediately, before his entire division arrived.
+Lee ordered Ewell to attack immediately before his entire division arrived.
 Lee also ordered D.H.
 Hill and Longstreet to join in what became a series of disjointed assaults.
 By 4:30, Jackson’s full division arrived, but communication problems delayed its deployment.

 Federal Line Crumbles